mattwaler/tailwind-watch/README.md

 A dead-simple package to intelligently watch your project for Tailwind-specific files and rebuild when they change.

-Keep Tailwind separate from your bundling process, if you're even still doing that kind of thing.
+This tool does not install PostCSS, Tailwind, or anything else.
+Install those yourself and use this tool to watch your files and rebuild when they change.

 ## Why might you use this?

+- You're having difficulty getting Tailwind/PostCSS working in your project
-- Tired of configuring Tailwind and PostCSS through bundlers like Webpack and Rollup
+- You're tired of configuring Tailwind and PostCSS through bundlers like Webpack and Rollup
 - You've evolved past bundlers to Skypack but still want to use Tailwind
-- Want control over all PostCSS and Tailwind configuration via configuration files in project root
+- You want control over all PostCSS and Tailwind via configuration files in your project root
-- Want intelligent watching and building, depending on `.env` variables and `process.env.NODE_ENV`
+- You want hands-free watching and building, depending on `.env` variables and `process.env.NODE_ENV`

 ## Installation & Usage